Alliance for Cuba Engagement and Respect (ACERE)

 Remove Cuba from the State Sponsors of Terrorism List

 ACERE is dedicated to promoting positive change in U.S.-Cuba relations.
 As part of our efforts, we have launched an advocacy campaign to Remove Cuba from the U.S. State Sponsors of Terrorism List.
-This designation has been in place for too long and has hurt the Cuban people and our relationship with their country.
+This unfounded designation has been in place for too long and has hurt the Cuban people and marred U.S. standing in the region.

 At ACERE, we believe in the power of collective action to create change.
 That is why we ask you to Take Action by clicking on all the links and sending messages to President Biden and your members of Congress.
 Your voice can make a difference in ending this harmful designation and moving towards a more positive and productive relationship with Cuba.

-By speaking out, you can help bring about a brighter future for the Cuban people and our two countries.
+By speaking out, you can help bring about a brighter future for the Cuban people and the two countries.
 Join us in our efforts to Remove Cuba from the State Sponsors of Terrorism List by taking action today!
-Together, we can create real change and make a difference.

 Lawyers ask Biden to Remove Cuba from the State Sponsors of Terrorism List